Sacred Heart Cathedral Preparatory: Facilities

-The school is located in San Francisco's Western Addition, with the two academic buildings located on the corner of Gough and Ellis Streets.
+The school is located in San Francisco's Cathedral Hill District, with the two academic buildings located on the corner of Gough and Ellis Streets.
 A field used by the school's athletic teams for practice is also located on the corner of Gough and Eddy Streets.

 De Paul Campus for the Arts

 On the northwest corner of the intersection is the former Cathedral High School building, now named the De Paul Campus for the Arts in honor of St. Vincent de Paul.
 It houses the Sister Caroline Collins, DC, Theater, opened in fall of 2010; freshman lockers; the history, visual and performing arts, and Language Other than English (LOTE) departments.
-Starting in 2020, the DePaul Campus underwent renovations to modernize the front lobby.
-These renovations are ongoing.
+Starting in 2020, the DePaul Campus underwent renovations to modernize the front lobby, which are now completed.

 The building adjoins San Francisco's Cathedral of Saint Mary of the Assumption; the school's former building was razed by the Archdiocese of San Francisco to make room for the construction of the new Cathedral.
 The cathedral's rectory is adjacent to the De Paul Campus, but there is no access to it from the school; the entrance is located on the northeast corner entrance of the campus.
 Pope John Paul II stayed in the rectory at the De Paul Campus during his trip to San Francisco in 1987, which is marked by a plaque at the entrance of the rectory.

 La Salle campus

 The La Salle campus is named in honor of St. John Baptist de La Salle.
-This campus has a six story building which houses school administration offices, the library, the Community Life Center, and the English, Mathematics, Science, and Religion departments.
+This campus has a six-story building which houses school administration offices, the library, the Community Life Center, and the English, Mathematics, Science, and Religion departments.
 The library occupies the entire sixth story, except for a small chapel and veranda.